-- Students who are not in good standing in the department are placed on probation where they will remain until they meet the conditions of probation for two full-time semesters. - A dismissed student who appeals dismissal and is reinstated will be on probation for the remainder of the program. - A previously dismissed student who re-applies and is re-accepted will be on probation for two full-time semesters. - C. Dismissal: while on probation, failure to meet the following conditions will result in dismissal from the program: - During the first three years of the curriculum, a student placed on probation must receive no less than a C in all courses at the 100- to 400-level, achieve a semester average of at least 2.5, and achieve a cumulative average of at least 2.5 within the next two full-time semesters. - 2.
-During the fourth and fifth years of the curriculum, a student placed on probation must receive no less than a B in all courses at the 500and 600-level, achieve a semester average of at least 3.0 and a cumulative average of at least 3.0 within the next two full-time semesters. - 3.
-Probationary students on a decelerated or part-time schedule must continue to meet all conditions of probation while on a part-time schedule and will remain on probation until the completion of their next two full-time semesters (summer session semester averages are exempt from the probation and dismissal policy; however, students must meet all grade requirements stated in the above policy). - Failure to meet the conditions of probation will result in dismissal from the program. - 5.
+While on probation, failure to meet the following conditions will result in dismissal from the program:

+- 1. A student placed on probation must receive no less than a "C" in all courses at the 100- to 400- level, achieve a semester average of at least 2.5, and achieve a cumulative average of at least 2.5 within the next two full-time semesters; and receive no less than "B" in all courses at the 500- and 600- level, achieve a semester average of at least 3.0, and a cumulative average of at least 3.0 within the next two full-time semesters. - Probationary students on a decelerated or part-time schedule must continue to meet all conditions of probation while on a part-time schedule and will remain on probation until completion of their next two full-time semesters. - 3.
+Failure to meet the conditions of probation will result in dismissal from the program.
+Within one year of dismissal, a student may reapply if he/she meets the criteria outlined for a student in good standing (see academic regulations).
+They may also be required to meet individualized criteria outlined during the dismissal meeting.
+If a student is dismissed from the program a second time, he/she cannot appeal that dismissal nor reapply to the program. - 4.
 Within one year of dismissal, a student may reapply if he/she meets the criteria outlined for a student in good standing (see academic regulations).
 They may also be required to meet individualized criteria outlined during the dismissal meeting.
 If a student is dismissed from the program a second time, he/she cannot appeal that dismissal nor reapply to the program. - D. Students must have the permission of the instructor before registering for level II fieldwork courses (OT 640, OT 641).
 In order to obtain this permission, students must demonstrate the ability to meet academic and professional standards of the program and participate in faculty interviews in the third and fourth years of study. - E. Students who receive less than a C in a Level II fieldwork course or who voluntarily withdraw from the course must receive approval from the faculty in the major before repeating the course.
 Students will not be allowed to repeat more than one level II fieldwork course.